ministryofjustice/hmpps-component-dependencies/README.md

 ];
 ```

-We can see that if CVL went down it could affect several components including jobs and transitively, the `make-recall-decisions-and-delius` component.
+We can see that if CVL went down it could transitively impact the `make-recall-decisions-and-delius` component.

-NB: For components with lots of dependencies, this list can be very large as there maybe multiple reasons (paths) why it being down could affect a component.
-For instance, as well as CVL directly relying on `hmpps-auth`, CVL could go down because it relies on `prison-api` which also relies on `hmpps-auth` (this can create a combinatorial explosion: >900 paths)
+NB: For components with lots of dependencies, this list can be very large as there are possible multiple reasons (paths) why it being down could affect a component.
+For instance, as well as CVL directly relying on `hmpps-auth`, CVL could go down because it relies on `prison-api` which also relies on `hmpps-auth`.
+This creates a bit of a combinatorial explosion: >900 paths.

 ## how?